pure-data/pdfontloader/README.md

 ...or edit the variables above in the Makefile.

-The result should be a pdloader.dll externion that can be opened in Tcl.
+The result should be a pdloader.dll extension that can be opened in Tcl.
 There is currently one command:

     pdloader::loadfont FILENAME